 Sharwood’s is the leading Asian food brand in Britain.

-J A Sharwood’s father was an excellent chemist, but he was a spoiled man.
-He spent extravagantly, and was declared bankrupt in 1864, and sent to debtor’s prison.
+Sharwood’s father was an excellent chemist, but a spoiled man.
+He spent extravagantly, and was sent to debtor’s prison after he was declared bankrupt in 1864.
 His marriage ended in divorce.
 J A Sharwood was to meet his father only once, in 1890, before he died in the workhouse in 1894.

 Legend has it that the grateful chef recommended that Sharwood visit P Vencatachellum at No. 1 Popham’s Broadway in Madras.
 Vencatachellum made a famed curry powder, which blended stone-ground turmeric from Chittagong, coriander from Kerala, chillis from Orissa, and four secret ingredients.
-The mix impressed Sharwood, and he arranged to distribute Vencat curry powder in Britain from 1893.
+The product impressed Sharwood, and he arranged to distribute “Vencat” curry powder in Britain from 1893.